The origins and names of cat

 Popularity of Cats as Pets

-Cats rank among the most popular pets worldwide.
+Cats rank among the most popular pets worldwide, a testament to their adaptability and companionship.
 In 2017, domestic cats became the second most popular pet in the United States, with approximately 95.6 million cats living in around 42 million households.
 In the United Kingdom, about 26% of adults own a cat, with an estimated 10.9 million pet cats as of 2020.
 By 2021, the global cat population reached around 220 million owned cats and 480 million stray cats.
+Their widespread presence highlights their enduring appeal across different cultures and lifestyles.

 The Felidae family includes a diverse group of meat-eating mammals known for their solitary nature and retractable claws.
 This family splits into two subfamilies: Pantherinae and Felinae.
 Pantherinae, or the big cats, feature large, powerful species like lions, tigers, leopards, and jaguars.
 These cats display strength, stealth, and, in some cases, the ability to roar.